thechampusman/PrimeWinTools/README.md

 1. Navigate to the **Localhost** tab.
 2. Click "Refresh" to scan for active localhost ports and services.
 3. View detailed information about each port including process name, PID, and service type.
 4. Use the action buttons to open services in browser or copy URLs to clipboard.
+When a LAN IP is detected, an additional network URL is shown under the port which can be opened, copied, or shared via QR.
+5. On narrow windows the extra actions will be available under the three-dot overflow menu (⋮).
 5. Monitor development servers and identify what's running on each port.

 ---